Ethical Consumer is more than just the UK's leading ethical and environmental consumer magazine .

 Saving your personalised weightings

 Subscribers can permanently save their personalised weightings which will be used to calculate their personalised scores across the whole site.
-Registered Users can save weightings for the duration of a single visit.

 Click on 'More Detail' on the scoretable to see the more detailed Scorecard.
 This shows the 'black marks' for each product, by category.
 The bigger the mark, the worse the score.